ethereum/homestead-guide/source/network/test-networks.rst

 You either pre-generate or mine your own ether on a private testnet.
-It is a much more cost effective way of trying out Ethereum and you can avoid having to mine or find Morden test ether.
+It is a much more cost effective way of trying out Ethereum and you can avoid having to mine or find Ropsten test ether.

 The things that are required to specify in a private chain are:
  - Custom Genesis File